Critical Minerals and Energy Intelligence. Stay Ahead.

 In particular, 30% of jobs and 44% of workers with lower levels of education are at risk.
 The OECD estimates over 1 billion jobs, almost one-third of all jobs worldwide, will likely be disrupted by technology in the next ten years.
 Governments and businesses that prioritize re-skilling their workers in high value jobs will have the advantage.

-job landscape artifical intelligence 2025 - The Oregon Group - Investment Insights
+job landscape artifical intelligence 2025 - The Oregon Group - Critical Minerals and Energy Intelligence

 Entire economies are about to be overhauled, but it’s still early days.
 The majority of businesses are still experimenting with artificial intelligence technology.
 One study suggests only 12% of firms are using AI in a way that achieves a significant competitive advantage.